seatsio/seatsio-android/README.md

 </manifest>
 ```

-Your build.gradle also needs to specify a targetCompatibility of 1.8 or highter:
+Your `build.gradle` also needs to specify a `targetCompatibility` of 1.8 or higher:

 ```
 android {